-The contemporary architect operates within many different scales and cultural context and consequently sees the world through many lenses: as a planner, organizer, politician, economist, philosopher, strategist, humanitarian, and sometimes visionary.
-The complexity of these parameters converges into a new definition of design which in turn enables students to unpack virtually any set of design constraints, cultivating a strong critical and analytical approach to the design process.
+The contemporary architect operates within many different scales and cultural context and consequently sees the world through many lenses: as a planner, organiser, politician, economist, philosopher, strategist, humanitarian, and sometimes visionary.
+The complexity of these parameters converges into a new definition of design which in turn enables students to virtually unpack any set of design constraints, cultivating a strong critical and analytical approach to the design process.

 In MSc 1 design studio we will dissect existing Landmarks via anatomy, exposing the basic elements that define a building or an ensemble.
 As an introduction to Complex Projects, the Landmark studio has the objective to make students familiar with the multiple aspects of research and design.

 In MSc 2 design project we focus on Cities.
-We will expose the basic layers, which define the city: both the tangible and intangible will be separated and examined individually to understand each layer’s need.
-After forensic analysis of the layers, a portion of the framework will be extracted and developed in detail.
+We will expose the basic layers, which define the city: both the tangible and intangible will be separated and examined individually to understand each layer’s needs.
+After a forensic analysis of the layers, a portion of the framework will be extracted and developed in detail.

 Prof.ir.
 Kees Kaan, ir.
 Alessandro Arcangeli, ir.
 Henri van Bennekom, dr. Olindo Caso, dr.ir.
 Roberto Cavallo, Paul Cournet, Stefanos Filippas, dr. Esther Gramsbergen, Sven Jansse, Sebastian Janusz, Stefan de Koning, Ippolito Pestellini Laparelli, ir.
 Alexander Pols, ir.
 Albert Richters, ir.
 Hrvoje Smidihen, ir.
 Steven Steenbruggen MSc, Manuela Triggianese, Luc Willekens

 Additional information about the projects and student work can be found here.

 For detailed course descriptions, please visit the study guide: